 As long as your website is relevant, user-friendly, and easy to navigate, a user will likely stay for longer, and may view several pages on your site.
 They may not make a purchase right away, but the longer you are able to keep them on your site, the more likely they are to eventually make a purchase.
 In addition, lower bounce rates and longer sessions times increase your search engine ranking statistics with Google, which increases the likelihood of your website being found.

-4. Measuring Conversion Rates
+4. Measure Conversion Rates

-Getting people to your site is only half the battle.
-In order to increase conversion rates, you need to have clear call-to-actions on your site in the places where people are likely to look for them.
+Getting people to your site is half the battle.
+In order to increase conversion rates, you need to have clear call-to-actions (CTA) on your site in the places where people are likely to look for them.
 Using the medical device industry as an example again; if you have a page focused on the benefits of a particular medical device, you may want to encourage visitors to “Learn More”, “Request a Quote”, “Contact Us”, or “Download” content, such as an e-Book or whitepaper.

-5. Measuring Profits and ROI
+5. Measure Profits and ROI